RiskBasedPrioritization/LEV/README.md

 6. Display detailed performance metrics and summary statistics
 7. Create timestamped log files in the `logs/` directory

+## Implementation Notes

+1. Any CVE present in the CISA CSV is treated as “in KEV now,” ignoring whether it was added to the KEV list after the calculation date.
+The paper does not require tracking “when” a CVE entered KEV; so simply treat the current CSV as “truth as of now.”
+2. NVD data is not downloaded or processed i.e. the code does not fetch CVE publish dates, descriptions, or CPE triples from the NVD.

 ## Configuration

 ### Date Range Selection